vishnukade/bill-generator-telegram-bot/README.md

 # Telegram Bill Generator Bot

 ## Overview
 This is a Telegram bot that helps generate billing PDFs based on user inputs.
-The bot interacts with users via Telegram, collects necessary billing details through a Google Form, and then generates a bill in PDF format.
+The bot interacts with users via Telegram, provide your billing details on the bot chatbox and then with that details bot then generates a bill in PDF format.
+## Try the Telegram Bot

+Click [here](https://t.me/Busineesss_bill_bot) to start using the bot.

 ## Features
 - Choose a billing template (Bramhadev or Ganesh)
-- Get a Google Form link to enter billing details
+- enter the bill details
 - Automatically generate a PDF bill upon form submission
 - Sends the generated PDF directly to the user